Mary Celeste: Later career and final voyage

 When the consul reported that what he had bought was almost worthless, the ship's insurers began a thorough investigation, which soon revealed the truth of the over-insured cargo.
 In July 1885, Parker and the shippers were tried in Boston for conspiracy to commit insurance fraud.
 Parker was additionally charged with "wilfully cast[ing] away the ship," a crime known as barratry, which at the time carried the death penalty.
 The conspiracy case was heard first, but on August 15, the jury announced that they could not agree on a verdict.
 Some jurors were unwilling to risk prejudicing Parker's forthcoming capital trial by finding him guilty on the conspiracy charge.
 Rather than ordering an expensive retrial, the judge negotiated an arrangement whereby the defendants withdrew their insurance claims and repaid all they had received.
 The barratry charge against Parker was deferred, and he was allowed to go free.
 Nevertheless, his professional reputation was ruined, and he died in poverty three months later.
 One of his co-defendants went mad, and another killed himself.
-Begg observes that "if the court of man could not punish these men ... the curse that had devilled the ship since her first skipper Robert McLellan had died on her maiden voyage could reach beyond the vessel's watery grave and exact its own terrible retribution."
+Begg observes, "{I}f the court of man could not punish these men ... the curse that had devilled the ship since first skipper Robert McLellan had died on the maiden voyage could reach beyond the vessel's watery grave and exact its own terrible retribution."

-In August 2001, an expedition headed by the marine archaeologist and author Clive Cussler announced that they had found the remains of a ship embedded in the Rochelois reef.
+In August 2001, an expedition headed by marine archaeologist and author Clive Cussler announced that they had found the remains of a ship embedded in the Rochelois reef.
 Only a few pieces of timber and some metal artifacts could be salvaged, the remainder of the wreckage being lost within the coral.
-Initial tests on the wood indicated that it was the type extensively used in New York shipyards at the time of Mary Celestes 1872 refit, and it seemed the remains of Mary Celeste had been found.
-However, dendrochronological tests carried out by Scott St George of the Geological Survey of Canada showed that the wood came from trees, most probably from the US state of Georgia, that would still have been growing in 1894, about ten years after Mary Celestes demise.
+Initial tests on the wood indicated that it was the type extensively used in New York shipyards at the time of Mary Celestes 1872 refitting, and it seemed the remains of Mary Celeste had been found.
+However, dendrochronological tests carried out by Scott St George of the Geological Survey of Canada showed that the wood came from trees, most probably from the US state of Georgia, that would still have been growing in 1894, about 10 years after Mary Celestes demise.